EngSalem/TextClassification_Off_the_shelf/README.md

 - Training data link: [link]: https://github.com/EngSalem/Text-Classification-of-the-shelf-with-a-normalizer-for-Arabic-text-/tree/master/data/train
 - Dev data link: [link]: https://github.com/EngSalem/Text-Classification-of-the-shelf-with-a-normalizer-for-Arabic-text-/tree/master/data/dev
 - Test data link: [link]: https://github.com/EngSalem/Text-Classification-of-the-shelf-with-a-normalizer-for-Arabic-text-/tree/master/data/test
-- An example on how to use it is in:
+- An example on how to use it is in:  https://github.com/EngSalem/Text-Classification-of-the-shelf-with-a-normalizer-for-Arabic-text-/blob/master/run.sh

-*cite this work using the following bibtext:*
+- *If you are going to follow up on this project please cite this work using the following bibtext:*

 @inproceedings{Elaraby2018,
   title={Deep Models for Arabic Dialect Identification on Benchmarked Data},